godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 DCC-created models
 ------------------

+..
+FIXME: Needs update to properly description Godot 3.x workflow (used to reference a non existing doc_importing_3d_meshes importer).

 There are two pipelines to import 3D models in Godot.
-The first and most common one is through the :ref:`doc_importing_3d_scenes` importer, which allows you to import entire scenes (just as they look in the DCC), including animation, skeletal rigs, blend shapes, etc.
+The first and most common one is by :ref:`doc_importing_3d_scenes`, which allows you to import entire scenes (just as they look in the DCC), including animation, skeletal rigs, blend shapes, etc.

-The second pipeline is through the :ref:`doc_importing_3d_meshes` importer.
-This second method allows importing simple .OBJ files as mesh resources, which can be then put inside a :ref:`MeshInstance <class_MeshInstance>` node for display.
+The second pipeline is by importing simple .OBJ files as mesh resources, which can be then put inside a :ref:`MeshInstance <class_MeshInstance>` node for display.